Your Questions About Teenage Skin Care Spots

 Pimples on a teenager ?!?

-What is the best skin care product for a teenage girl to get rid of multiple acne vex spots ?
+What is the best skin care product for a teenage girl to get rid of multiple acne trouble spots ?
 I’ve tried just about everything and nothing seems to work !
 Any suggestions ?

 Ok…I HAVE RECOMMENDED THIS TO SEVERAL PEOPLE AND I HAVE DONE IT.
 IT WORKS!!!